tonqa/JustType/README.md

 Creative Commons License
 --------------------
+JustType is under the CC0 license, which means that all copyrights have been waived.
+So enjoy!

         JustType by Alexander Koglin

         To the extent possible under law, the person who associated CC0 with